Words by Ian Cameron

 Originally from: Boston

-Trying to name five famous female bartenders is a bit like the old joke about naming five famous Belgians (answers for both gratefully received in our comments section).
-Boston bartender and former theologian Misty Kalkofen probably deserves her name on any such list - of famous female bartenders, not Belgians - such is her national profile in the US and the accolades she has won.
+Boston bartender and former theologian Misty Kalkofen deserves her name on any list of top female bartenders - such is her national profile in the US and the accolades she has won.
 On the eve of leaving Drink, her home of the last three years, we asked her how it felt to be one of 'the few'.

 "I was in a cocktail bar in LA recently, and there was a girl wearing a revealing cocktail dress and high heels," says Misty Kalkofen.
 "I didn't realise she was actually working there at first - her 'uniform' barely covered her bum.
 I can't imagine that she ever went up that ladder to the back-bar."